felixlopz/hubrise-test-task/content/apps/mailchimp/en/mailchimp-terms.md

 position: 6
 layout: documentation
 meta:
-  title: HubRise vs Mailchimp Terms and Definitions
+  title: Mailchimp - Terminology
-  description: Informs users on different terms and definitions used by Mailchimp vs HubRise.
-Understanding differences can help resolve troubleshooting Mailchimp connection issues in the context of an integration with HubRise.
+  description: Mailchimp and HubRise each have their own vocabulary with different definitions.
+Here you can learn the difference between the two which can help you resolve connection issues.
 ---

 Both HubRise and Mailchimp have their own vocabulary.
 Understanding the differences between the terms used can help resolve troubleshooting issues.